keenbytes/octo-linter/CONTRIBUTING.md

 ## Licensing

 By contributing code or content to this repository, you agree that your contributions will be licensed under the terms outlined in the [`LICENSE`](./LICENSE) file.

----

-Let me know if you'd like to adjust the tone (e.g., more casual or more corporate) or include a code of conduct section.